What to Eat and Drink After Cosmetic Surgery in Denver, CO

-Lots of Water
+Drink Lots of Water

 Foods Rich in Fatty Acids

 Add foods rich in monounsaturated fats, which have anti-inflammatory properties.
+Some examples of healthy fats include:

-• Avocado,
+• Avocado

-• nuts (walnuts and macadamia nuts are highest in anti-inflammatory omega 3)
+• Nuts (walnuts and macadamia nuts are highest in anti-inflammatory omega 3)

-• seeds (hemp seeds, chia seeds and flaxseeds),
+• Seeds (hemp seeds, chia seeds, and flaxseeds)

-• olives,
+• Olives

-• extra-virgin olive oil,
+• Extra-virgin olive oil

 Fresh Vegetables and Fruits